Kiuwan logo

 • Scan for vulnerabilities on a rolling basis

-• Easily integrate with other tools like Jenkins plugins, IBM Bluemix DevOps Services, and other APIs and analysis tools
+• Integrate easily with tools like Jenkins plugins, IBM Bluemix DevOps Services, and other CI/CD systems

-• Track open-source libraries in over 30 programming languages to identify code updates
+• Track open-source libraries across 30+ programming languages

-• Find and update new patches for open-source code that can affect your product’s security
+• Identify and update patches for vulnerable open-source code

 When to Use SCA Security Testing